This post was updated Oct. 24 at 9:25 p.m.

 The forum began with presentations by administrators and undergraduate student government officers on common issues international students face and resources cultural groups can benefit from.

 Amy Pojar, the assistant director of the Dashew Center for International Students and Scholars presented the findings from a 2014 survey international students took.
 She said 60 percent of international students at UCLA reported having friends from different backgrounds while 40 percent indicated they mostly had friends from their own cultural background.
-Pojar said she would like more international students to interact with individuals from different backgrounds.
+The data shows most international students interact across the difference already, and Pojar said she would like more international students to continue to interact with individuals from different backgrounds.

 USAC Internal Vice President Sabrina Zeigler gave an introduction to her office and talked about resources her office can provide for cultural groups, many of which host events and program for international students.
 She also talked about SOLE Mates, a program her office is working to implement that would pair student groups with an IVP liaison to help them navigate UCLA policies.

 The forum also featured a panel discussion with Dean of Students Maria Blandizzi and several international student leaders.

 Blandizzi said alumni networks can help international students find jobs.
 She said international students sometimes have difficulty finding employment because their visa status does not automatically allow them to work in the United States.

 “We have alumni in big cities all over the world and we have international student alumni who live here in the U.S.,” she said.
 “They were in your shoes and they can help you.”